 6 Minute Read

 It’s that time of year again.
-The holiday season has come and gone with all of its cheer and chaos.
-You’ve put away the Christmas decorations and maybe even made some New Year’s resolutions.
-Now you’re finally starting to settle back into your routine of the daily commute, homework, meetings and sports practice.
+The kids are back in school and you’re finally starting to settle back into your routine of the daily commute, homework, meetings and sports practice.

 As you begin to get organized and back into your normal groove, it’s also time for you to get refocused on your investment portfolio.
 Here are five steps to take to help you get your head (and your money) back in the game.